causaltext/causal-text-papers/README.md

-# Fun Causal Text Papers!
+# Papers about Causal Inference and Language

 A collection of papers and codebases about influence, causality, and language.